 The resulting bank will help to meet the convenience and needs of the communities to be served.
-BC will continue to serve the same areas in Indiana and it will add CHI's offices in Illinois.
+Breckenridge Bank will continue to serve the same areas in Minnesota where it has offices, and it will add Wahpeton Bank's office in North Dakota.
 Both banks currently offer a full line of banking services, and there will be no reductions in the products or services as a result of the merger.
-The branches in Illinois will continue to engage in the same business, serving the same communities, that CHI does today.
-No branch closings are contemplated as a result of this merger since the two banks serve different areas.
-However, as part of its ongoing business plans, BC evaluates its branch system and, as a part of the normal course of business, may close redundant or unprofitable branches.
-Any such closures will be made in accordance with applicable statutes and regulations, including notification of customers of the branches, and will consider the needs of the community affected.
+The combined bank will continue to offer a full line of banking products and services.
+The branch in North Dakota will continue to engage in the same business, serving the same communities, that Wahpeton Bank is currently engaged in.

 Upon completion of the merger, customers of each bank will have available to them a greater number of branches at which to bank.
 Currently, banking is not as convenient as it could be for customers who frequently travel across the state lines or for business customers who have operations in more than one state.
-Following the merger, customers would be dealing with the same bank in the different states and will be able to readily access their accounts with greater convenience.
-Especially benefitting will be those customers who live in one state and work in another, since the Chicago Heights and Hammond areas are proximate.
-The merger will permit BC to better serve its customers and at a lower cost.
+Following the merger, customers would be dealing with the same bank in the two states and will be able to readily access their accounts with greater convenience.
+The merger will permit the resulting bank to better serve its customers and at a lower cost.
 The combined resources, including capital and reserves, of the currently separate banks will provide a more substantial capital cushion for unexpected losses as well as provide business customers with a higher legal lending limit.